Discover Vermont, One Story at a Time 🏔️

 So grab a napkin, hop in the car, and follow your cravings.
 And if you think the trail ends here – it doesn’t.
 There’s always more to discover in the land of maple, mountains, and one unforgettable scoop at a time.

-• How to Cool Off in Vermont Without a Lake: Splash Pads, Rivers, and More
+• How to Cool Off in Vermont Without a Lake: Swimming Holes, Mountains, and Shady Spots

-How to Cool Off in Vermont Without a Lake: Splash Pads, Rivers, and More
+How to Cool Off in Vermont Without a Lake: Swimming Holes, Mountains, and Shady Spots

 When the thermometer starts creeping toward triple digits, the first instinct in Vermont is usually to jump into a lake.
 But what happens when you’re far from a body of water, the beach is overcrowded, or you just want something different?
 Whether you’re a local looking for creative relief or a visitor without easy lake access, there are still plenty of ways to cool off across the Green Mountain State.